Trams in Sydney: Cooks River line

 This line ran south-west along City Road from Broadway, then along King Street, Newtown, past Newtown and St Peters railway stations to the Princes Highway.

 It then proceeded down the Princes Highway to its terminus at the Cooks River.
 At Tempe, a connection lead to the Tempe Tram Depot, on the corner of the Princes Highway and Gannon Street.

 Past the terminus at the Cooks River, a single line led over the river to the Wolli Creek Perway Yard.
 The line reached St Peters as a steam tramway in 1891, then to Cooks River in 1900 when electric services commenced.

-The line closed on 27 September 1957 with today's Transit Systems Sydney route 422 parallelling the former line, with occasional extensions to Kogarah.
+The line closed on 27 September 1957 with today's Transit Systems route 422 parallelling the former line, with occasional extensions to Kogarah.

 Dulwich Hill line

 This line branched from the line to Cooks River at Newtown, and travelled down Enmore Road through Enmore, then along Victoria Road to Marrickville Road before tuning right along Marrickville Road through Marrickville and Dulwich Hill to New Canterbury Road.
 At the New Canterbury Road terminus, a tram turning loop was provided, this is currently used as a layover area for buses.
 Current Transit Systems Sydney route 426 follows this tramline.
 The line closed on 27 September 1957.